dmaone/CommonSense/Underlying-Data/Oscillograms/Cortron/README.md

 ## First prototype
 79.5MHz main clock (12.5ns/tick), strong drive, "slow" slew rate, no current-limiting resistors.
-Not sure if can get away with that long-term (worried about GPIOs being fried in a year of such use) - but 330R drops the pulse height to ~5mV.
-Comparator - somewhat surprisingly - triggers on that with VDACs set to "1" (supposedly 4mV) when trimmed (Trim seems to be ~1mV/click).
+Not sure if I can get away with that long-term (worried about GPIOs being fried in a year of such abuse) - but 330R drops the pulse height to ~5mV.
+Comparator - somewhat surprisingly - triggers on that with VDACs set to "1"
+(supposedly 4mV) when trimmed (Trim seems to be ~1mV/click).
 But with no resistors it's ~50mV, so 10 or even 15 still triggers.

 So, with 4 CLK pulse length things look like this: